How to Build a Cinder Block Wall

 With a trenching machine or a trenching shovel, dig down below the frost level for your area.
 If your area experiences freezing temperatures, building above the frost line will result in frost heave, a condition where expanding soil causes structures built on top to move and sometimes fail.

 Fill the trench with concrete until it is just below the frost level.
 If rebar is required, prior to pouring the concrete, you will need to set up the rebar so that the concrete can be poured around it.
 Wait two or three days for the concrete to cure.
-The thickness of the footing will vary based on where the frost level is and how deep you dug your trench, but it should be minimum 8 inches thick.
+The thickness of the footing will vary based on where the frost level is and how deep you dug your trench, but it should be a minimum of eight inches thick.

 Snap Chalk Line